viewflow/viewflow/README.rst

 0.7.0 - going to be released
 ----------------------------

-* HTTPS pypi server available for pro users.
+* Form handling moved to separate library - https://github.com/viewflow/viewform
 * viewflow.site removed.
 Pro user still could install it with `pip install django-viewflow-site`
 * Tasks and Process list views became part of the viewflow library
 * Flow urls simplified.
 Application instance namespaces not used anymore
 * Fixed migrations for stable django 1.7
+* HTTPS pypi server available for pro users.

 0.6.0 2014-10-01